Hello, thanks so much for visiting!

 On the 18th August 2011, after a chance encounter in a Post Office, and in response to the 2011 Riots, I decided to do something kind for a stranger every day.
-To see the diary of the things I did every day go here
+I did this with no forward planning or desire to turn it into a “project”, I just wanted to see what would happen if I tried it.

 After the year was up, I realised that it was the best thing I had ever done, and I’d better just carry on!
 So I still do it every day (although I don’t post it every day as that got a bit…well… you know…)